Roadmap to Pursuing an Advanced Degree

 Your timeline may look different depending on your path, so it's important to start early and stay organized.

-The components of the graduate and law school applications often include online application, transcripts, standardized test scores (if required), personal statement or essays, resumes/CVs, letters of recommendations, and additional program-specific materials.
+The components of the graduate and law school applications often include an online application, transcripts, standardized test scores (if required), personal statements or other essays, resumes/CVs, letters of recommendations, and additional program-specific materials.

 Explore more on our website: